Universal Semantics for the Stochastic Lambda-Calculus: Acknowledgments

 Thanks to Giorgio Bacci, Fredrik Dahlqvist, Robert Furber and Arthur Azevedo de Amorim.
 Special thanks to Dana Scott for many inspiring conversations.
 Thanks to the Bellairs Research Institute of McGill University for providing a wonderful research environment.

-We acknowledge the support of the National Science Foundation under grants AitF-1637532, SaTC-1717581, and CCF-2008083.
+This material is based upon work supported by a grant from the National Science Foundation under grants No. AitF-1637532, No. SaTC-1717581, and No. CCF-2008083.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
-We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-This project is not a product of NSERC.
-Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG).
-Ce projet n'est pas un produit du CRSNG.